chung-leong/zigar/rollup-plugin-zigar/README.md

 `sha1()` returns an array object.
 We access its `string` property to get a string in our `onChange` handler above.

-In the command line, run `npm install`, `npm run dev`, the open the link with your browser.
+In the command line, run `npm run dev`, then open the on-screen hyperlink with your browser.
 You should be greeted by the following:

 ![Demo app](./doc/img/screenshot-1.png)